helveticka/algorismia/README.md

 # Algorísmia i Estructures de Dades

 ## Content
+Here, in this repository there are two directorys, where I store the final project of each part of the subject, I and II.

 ### A_I: N-Queens
 In this directory there's stored the Java code used to solve the N-Queens problem using the *backtracking* technique.